 The Programme is designed to protect those at greatest risk of serious illness from influenza, who are eligible for a funded vaccination.
-Detailed information who is eligible for free vaccination can be found on the Fight Flu website.
+Detailed information who is eligible for free vaccination can be found on the Ministry’s flu vaccination webpage

-The goals of the 2021 Influenza Immunisation programme remain the same as in 2020:
+The goals of the 2022 Influenza Immunisation programme are:

 - Vaccinate 75% of the population aged 65 and over

-- Improve influenza immunisation coverage for people aged under 65s with certain medical conditions, and for pregnant women
+- Improve influenza immunisation coverage for people aged under 65s with certain medical conditions, and for pregnant people

 - Improve influenza immunisation uptake for health care workers: vaccinate at least 80% of DHB health care workers.